-Your goal here is to combine this data using a Data Virtualization approach, this will enable us to create views that are more meaningful for the consumers of the data without having to modify the underlying data source (in many real-world scenarios we are not the owners of the data, just consumers, so changing the data schema will not be possible).
+Your goal here is to combine this data using a Data Virtualization approach: this will enable us to create views that are more meaningful for the consumers of the data, without having to modify the underlying data source (in most scenarios we are not the owners of the data, just consumers, so changing the data schema is not something doable).

 The first step we need to follow to virtualize this relational database is to connect to it using the Denodo Platform.
 Connecting to the data source will allow us to introspect it and graphically select which of its tables are to be virtualized within the Denodo Platform.
 Once connected, we will create one base view per table in the CRM.

 <DENODO_HOME>/extensions/thirdparty/lib.
-With this driver added to the Denodo installation, you are ready to create the JDBC Data Source
+With the driver added to the Denodo installation, you are ready to create the Data Source

 following these steps:

 “New > Data source > JDBC”.

 When you click in Create base view the Administration Tool will show the introspected schema of the relational database:

 To incorporate some of the tables into the Denodo virtual schema, you have to check the box near the tables or views you want to import.
 In this case check address, client and client_type and then click on the Create selected base views button.

 Later, you will be able to query these base views or combine them with other views.